The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Notes

-To check the details of the logged time, mouse over the hourly value in the Logged column.
+To check the details of the logged time, click the hourly value in the Logged column.
 It will open the log time window and, if you have the edit permissions, allow you to modify it.

 Editing the project